Stoke-on-Trent railway station

-Stoke-on-Trent railway station is a mainline railway station serving the city of Stoke-on-Trent, on the Stafford to Manchester branch of the West Coast Main Line.
-It also provides an interchange between local services running through Cheshire, Staffordshire and Derbyshire.
+Stoke-on-Trent railway station serves the city of Stoke-on-Trent, in Staffordshire, England.
+It lies on the Stafford to Manchester branch of the West Coast Main Line.
+It also provides an interchange between local services running through Staffordshire, Cheshire and Derbyshire.

 History

-The Victorian station buildings were opened on 9 October 1848.
-The other buildings located in Winton Square, including the North Stafford Hotel, were opened in June 1849.
+The Victorian station buildings were opened on 9 October 1848; the other buildings located in Winton Square, including the North Stafford Hotel, were opened in June 1849.
 All these buildings were constructed by John Jay to the design of H.A.
 Hunt of London, using an architectural style referred to as "robust Jacobean manor-house".
 The station was built by the North Staffordshire Railway Company (NSR) and, until the amalgamation of 1923, housed the company's boardroom and its principal offices.